mholt/caddy-l4/README.md

 Current matchers:

+- **layer4.matchers.clock** - matches connections on the time they are wrapped/matched.
 - **layer4.matchers.http** - matches connections that start with HTTP requests.
 In addition, any [`http.matchers` modules](https://caddyserver.com/docs/modules/) can be used for matching on HTTP-specific properties of requests, such as header or path.
 Note that only the first request of each connection can be used for matching.
 - **layer4.matchers.tls** - matches connections that start with TLS handshakes.
 In addition, any [`tls.handshake_match` modules](https://caddyserver.com/docs/modules/) can be used for matching on TLS-specific properties of the ClientHello, such as ServerName (SNI).
 - **layer4.matchers.ssh** - matches connections that look like SSH connections.